 ADU: Added Space, Extended Family and Rental Income

 ADUs are one of the most popular home improvements in the San Francisco Bay Area, and for good reason!
-This change to your home increases property value, adds space for extended family and can provide current and future rental income.
+ADU construction increases property value, adds space for extended family and can provide current and future rental income.

 Accessory Dwelling Units follow most of the same guidelines as any addition, remodel or new construction, based on state guidelines in addition to local requirements.